JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 Before an interupt is serviced the data is moved to the top of the stack.
 The stack data structure lets interupts stack ontop of each other, and so order for the instructions to be popped from the stack is maintained.

 ## Types of operating systems
+These types are not mutually exclusive.

 ### Distributed
-////

-### Batch
-////
+Combines processing power of multiple computers across a network.
+The OS coordinates many computer processors to complete a task together.
+The OS works across all of these deivces

+Examples
+- Online shopping sites - different servers for different tasks, even though for the user they are happening on the same computer
+-

 ### Embedded
 Provide a reliable platform for specific, custom applications to run.
-They are compact and efficient however sacrifice customizability and limit functions that can be performed.
-There is very little user control, as often only one task is being performed.
+They are compact and efficient because they run on dedicated hardware, making them use very little memory.
+They sacrifice customizability and limit functions that can be performed.
+There is very little user control, as often only one task set is being performed.

 Examples
 - Network routers
 - ATMS
 - Navigation Satelites
+- TVs
+- Car engine management system
+- Other consumer aplications

 ### Multi-tasking
 A single user OS that supports several user applications running at once.
 These are the operating systems that are on most PCs and laptops.
 They need to be able to swap between programs for the user, by managing multiple cores or asigning time to a single core efficiently.